dronesmith/Dronesmith-Cloud/forge_cloud.md

 Querying a drone is similar to querying a user, but offers a more advanced query format to facilitate querying by different parameters.

 #### Query drones(s) `GET /drone/{id}?<querystring>`
 Find a drone by a specific id. `id` is not required.
+Without a `sort` specifier, the order of drones returned is not defined.

 Example: Get a list of all drones with UAVCAN disabled: